Toronto Stock Exchange

 The Toronto Stock Exchange (TSX; Bourse de Toronto) is a stock exchange located in Toronto, Ontario, Canada.
-It is the 10th largest exchange in the world and the third largest in North America based on market capitalization.
+It is the 10th largest exchange in the world and the third largest in North America by market capitalization.
 Based in the EY Tower in Toronto's Financial District, the TSX is a wholly owned subsidiary of the TMX Group for the trading of senior equities.